knmnyn/cs4248-2120/_pages/projects.md

 _Credits: Much of the architecture for this course project comes from Bryan Low (NUS) and Thorsten Joachims (Cornell)_

 _Warning_ ⚠️: this section of the website is still undergoing revision for this semester.
-Last updated 4 Jan 2022. ⚠️
+Last updated 4 Jan 2022, to sync with current decisions. ⚠️

 A key part of the mastery of any skill is practicing it, outside of the formal algorithmic basis for the